samundra/youtube-player/README.md

 ### CONTRIBUTIONS
 - Please feel free to ```fork it``` make changes to your heart's content when you are happy send a PR to this repository.
+- Please send PR against `develop` branch.
+The `master` branch will always remain stable and safe to use.
 - It's a bash script, so there's no specific guidelines other than the bash script guidlines.